eMapR/LTOP_FTV/README.md

 	2. Build VRT SNIC seed image

-		a) make text file of file path in folder (only tiffs in the folder)
+		a) make text file of file path is folder (only tiffs in the folder)

 			ls -d "$PWD"/* > listOfTiffs.txt

 		b) build vrt raster with text file

-			gdalbuildvrt snic_seed_c2.vrt -input_file_list listOfTiffs.txt
+			gdalbuildvrt snic_seed.vrt -input_file_list listOfTiffs.txt

 	3. Build VRT SNIC image

-		a) make text file of file path in folder (only tiffs in the folder)
+		a) make text file of file path is folder (only tiffs in the folder)

 			ls -d "$PWD"/* > listOfTiffs.txt